-On top of everything else, she has shown me the artisanship of creating truly great filk.
+On top of everything else, they have shown me the artisanship of creating truly great filk.

 I have often had an uneasy relationship with filk (specifically, the art of writing new original lyrics to an immediately-recognizable modern popular song) as a bard.* Too often, I’ve heard people lump together all original work created by SCA bards as “filk”, which I still find dismissive as a creator of SCA folk music.
 I enjoy a good filk as much as the next person, but I’m mindful that they are largely humorous and often considered “silly”.